pravsels/fr_bias/README.md

 The dataset path is set as the `dataset_root` variable in `main()`.

 Following this, we can now create color distance plots, color histogram plots and color tables using the scripts in `skin_analysis` folder.

+First, you have to extract skin luminance and hue values using the masks we created above.